larsbrinkhoff/emacs-history/README.md

   changes up until July 1990.
 This is interesting, because stock 18.55 was released in August 1989, and 18.56 in January 1991.

+- NeXT GNU Emacs 18.55.122 from https://github.com/johnsonjh/NeXTEmacs

+  GitHub repository; the original source is anonymous.
+This version should be slightly newer than emacs-15.0.3.s.tar.gz.

 - emacs-18.57.tar.gz from  http://www.nic.funet.fi/index/gnu/funet/historical-funet-gnu-area-from-early-1990s/emacs/

 - emacs-18.58.tar.gz from  http://www.nic.funet.fi/index/gnu/funet/historical-funet-gnu-area-from-early-1990s/emacs/